The Fountain: Plot

 In the Mayan jungle, Tomás finds that most of his fellow knights are exhausted and refuse to continue searching for the Tree of Life.
 After a failed mutiny and the death of their priest guide, he takes the few who remain loyal with him to a pyramid, carrying a ceremonial dagger.
-Once he arrives at the pyramid, the first scene repeats and Tomás engages in combat with the Mayan priest.
+Once he arrives at the pyramid, the first scene repeats, and Tomás engages in combat with the Mayan priest.
 Tom (whether he is a version of Dr. Tommy Creo, an element of Izzi's story, or an incarnation of Tommy himself in the future is unclear) spends much of his time performing physical or mental exercises, including a form of meditation allowing him to perceive and interact with the past.

-In that past, Tomás is stabbed in the stomach but, just as the priest is about to kill him, he appears before the figurehead.
+In the past, Tomás was stabbed in the stomach, just as the priest was about to kill him, he appeared before the figurehead.
 The priest now believes Tomás is the "First Father" who birthed all life.
 Tomás kills the priest as a sacrifice and proceeds to a pool with a large tree, convinced this is the Tree of Life.
-Tomás applies some of its sap to his torso and is cured of his stab wound.
+Tomás applies some of his sap to his torso and is cured of his stab wound.
 He drinks the sap flowing from the bark.
-But in a reenactment of the Mayan creation myth recounted earlier, his body is turned into flowers and grass that burst forth from it and he literally gives rise to new life, killing himself in the process.
+But in a reenactment of the Mayan creation myth recounted earlier, his body is turned into flowers and grass that burst forth from it, and he literally gives rise to new life, killing himself in the process.
 In space, the tree finally dies just before the spaceship arrives at its destination, much to Tom's horror.
 A final vision of Izzi appears, comforting him in the face of his acceptance of death.
 The star goes supernova, engulfing the ship and everything within.
 Tom's body, engulfed by the dying star inside the nebula, is absorbed by the tree, causing it to flourish back to life.
 Izzi's apparition picks a fruit from the new tree of life and hands it to Tommy, who plants it in Izzi's grave, accepting her death and moving on.